qwaneu/qwaneu.github.io/_drafts/wrapping-dates-logging-uuids.md

 - The concept of [Connascence](https://connascence.io/), a model for reasoning about coupling in code, provides a foundation for wrapping standard library things in your own abstractions
 - Read more about the Hexagonal Architecture pattern in [our series of posts on this topic](/2020/08/20/hexagonal-architecture.html)
 - [Working Effectively with Legacy Code](https://www.goodreads.com/book/show/44919.Working_Effectively_with_Legacy_Code)
   (2004) by Michael Feathers is the standard work on refactoring legacy code.
   Even after 17 years, it is still relevant for the problems we run into today.

+_Credits: thanks to Willem for editing and helping improve this post._

 <aside>
   <h3>Seeing your systems through a Hexagonal lens</h3>